DalbergDataInsights/react-components/README.md

 - data - required - list of records (objects or lists) - data for visualization\
 - header - list of iHeader type (see [./docs])
 - displayHeader - boolean that blanket hides header if needed
+- sortArgs - An object containing the initial configuration for the table.

 ### Table Props Passthrough